BaloneyBoy97/PAS-TEAM/README.md

 - Load the Docker image from the .tar file using the following command in your
 terminal:

-- docker load -i path_to_your_tar/my-python-app-v1.tar
+- RUN docker load -i path_to_your_tar/my-python-app-v1.tar

 - To ensure the image is now available on your system, list the Docker images:

-- docker images
+- RUN docker images

 - Run a container from the image to see if it works:

-- docker run <yourname>/my-python-app:v1
+- RUN docker run <yourname>/my-python-app:v1

 - Finally, enter the following link in your browser: